dcherry88/dcherry88.github.io/_posts/2020-02-09-Teams-Cert-Expirations.md

 ![condition2](/img/certexpteams/condition2.png)

 Our yes condition will look like this.
-The first 4 steps are just utilizing the Compose action under Data Operations as a way of formatting the data for the final step where we add a row of data to the table we started back toward the start of the flow.
+The first 4 steps are just utilizing the Compose action under Data Operations as a way of formatting the data for the final step where we add a row of data to the table we started back at the start of the flow.
 Here is the code for formatting the expiration date in the first step.

 ```
 @{formatDateTime(items('Apply_to_each')?['EndDate'],'MM-dd-yyyy')}
 ```

-And this is the code in the final step, Append to string variable action.
-Note that the outputs match what i named the previous compose operations, so you need to change it to reflect whatever name you assign those steps.
+This is the code in the final step, Append to string variable action.

 ```
 @{outputs(‘FormatCertName’)}@{outputs(‘FormatExpireDate’)}@{outputs(‘FormatDesc’)}@{outputs(‘FormatCreatedBy’)}